-The origins of mediation can be assumed to be nearly as old as disagreements are.
-Before mediation those disagreements might have been settled by less peaceful methods.
-At some point, parents or outside third parties (neutrals) began to intervene, perhaps in a desire to keep the peace or protect others from the dynamics of the disagreement.
+The origins of mediation can be assumed to be nearly as old as disagreements.
+Before mediation, those disagreements might have been settled by less peaceful methods.
+At some point, parents or outside third parties began to intervene, perhaps in a desire to keep the peace or protect others from the dynamics of the disagreement.

-How fair the disagreeing parties felt the resolution was likely influenced the extent to which they followed it.
-A neutral’s reputations would logically become more important because it reflected the neutral’s skills in helping the parties develop a desirable outcome.
-Trust of a good neutral may easily have extended to her/him to not sharing sensitive values with others, avoiding parties fearing those others might use that information against them.
-That is; the ability of the neutral to “keep his/her mouth shut” may have impacted the parties’ choice of that neutral in the future.
+How fair the disagreeing parties felt the resolution has likely influenced the extent to which they followed it.
+A third party’s reputations would logically become more important because it reflected their skills in helping the parties develop a desirable outcome.
+Trust of a good third party may easily have extended to her/him to not sharing sensitive values with others, avoiding parties fearing those others might use that information against them.
+That is; the ability of the third party to be neutral and to “keep his/her mouth shut” may have impacted the parties’ choice of them in the future.

 The Strengths of mediation, in comparison to other forms of dispute resolution such as litigation and arbitration, include: